FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Source_Room_Modules.md

 ### Levels

 Basic true peak metering for each block's channels.

 ## Room module

 If sources are where localization information is stored, rooms are where the "interpreting" happens.
-A room is defined by two main criteria : its output stream type and its reverberation.
+A room is defined by two main criteria: its output stream type and its reverberation.
 Simply, a room module look at all the information stored in sources and then act as a renderer for a given format.

 It is a classic case of object-based mixing, where source modules associate metadata to channels, and room modules interpret them.